Derauche/Test-DApp/README.md

-"# function that returns the nth-rarest
+"# function that returns the nth-rarest item "

-item test-agorithm"
+#"test-agorithm using javascript"